Omasum: Species differences

-An early version of the omasum is seen in early ruminants like duikers and muntjacs, where it is a little more than a strainer sieve which prevents un-chewed foods from entering the abomasum.
+An early version of the omasum is seen in early ruminants like duikers and muntjacs, where it is little more than a strainer sieve which prevents unchewed foods from entering the abomasum.

-The smallest omasum belongs to ruminants that consume high quality diets like the moose and roe deer, while the largest belongs to those who are un-selective grass and roughage eaters like cattle and sheep.
+The smallest omasum belongs to ruminants that consume high-quality diets like the moose and roe deer, while the largest belongs to those who are unselective grass and roughage eaters like cattle and sheep.

-The omasum is not only bigger in grass and roughage eaters but there is greater differentiation in the book-like structure; seen as an increase in the number of laminae.
+The omasum is not only bigger in grass and roughage eaters, but there is also greater differentiation in the book-like structure, seen as an increase in the number of laminae.